ricedh/drafts/04-mallet.md

 **Blue** represents all capture notices, and **red** represents all runaway ads.

 **Texas Gazette**

 ![txgazetteads chart](https://cloud.githubusercontent.com/assets/6432995/2812708/040ac072-ce6a-11e3-9876-00e76ad67479.png)

 **All Arkasas Ads**

 ![arkansas ad chart](https://cloud.githubusercontent.com/assets/6432995/2812710/2618ce02-ce6a-11e3-97a1-82e6e7b95816.jpg)

 **All Mississippi Ads**

 ![miss ad chart](https://cloud.githubusercontent.com/assets/6432995/2812711/33733b5a-ce6a-11e3-9118-b1fce3d1e887.png)

+From here, the change in the quantity of ads over time can be examined.
+Various historical events, in particular nationwide or state specific laws, can be examined in conjuction with the changes of ads, to look for potential causation for these variations.

+There is significant potential for additional exploration of the ad text through these tools.
+Even beyond these specific categories, further sorting of the ads through topic modelling is possible.
+Within the capture notices, there are different categories between jailer's notices and citizen captures of slaves that could be differentiated.
+The runaway ads also include ads for slaves that were supposedly stolen, which are written in different enough language that they could be removed into a new subset of ads.
+In addition to increased sorting, the ads can also be examined with text mining.
+The text analysis tool Voyant could be applied to the narrowed sets of ads to look for specific trends in the language, through the methods explained [here](http://ricedh.github.io/02-voyant.html).
+Sorting the ads through MALLET is one step in many that can be taken to find and answer significant historical questions about the history of slavery.